contaware/py-docs-notes/README.md

 ## Variables, immutability and mutability

-In Python all variables are objects, and the variable names are labels assigned to objects.
+In Python all variables are objects, and the variable names are **labels** assigned to objects.
 Assigning variables is just like giving a new nickname, in `foo = bar = baz = 3` the variable names are just labels for the same object.

-Thanks to **destructuring** it's possible to multiple assign variables on one line like `x, y = 5, 11`.
+Thanks to **destructuring** it's possible to multiple assign variables on one line: `x, y = 5, 11`.
+The expressions on the right side of the equal sign are all evaluated before any of the assignments take place: `a, b = b, a`.
+The assignment are then applied to the left side of the equal sign in left-to-right order: `i, x[i] = 1, 2`.

 The variable types are **dynamic** and determined at runtime.
 The objects are subdivide into two categories: